-- Ideal monitor speaker placement.
-If you don’t have in ear monitors, then work with the live sound engineer on placing the monitor cabinets in the best possible places for the way you move around the stage.
+If you don’t have in-ear monitors, then work with the live sound engineer on placing the monitor cabinets in the best possible places for the way you move around the stage.
 Rod Stewart used to have monitor speakers in the front and on the side of the stage so no matter where he went, he could hear himself very well.

-But the more monitors, the more chances to have that feedback might be an issue.
-So again, I recommend in ear monitors, even if they’re inexpensive ones.
+But the more monitors, the more chances of feedback, so again, I recommend in-ear monitors, even if they’re inexpensive ones.
 They work a lot better than stage monitors ever will and they don’t have to be wireless.

 If you fight with your voice, you’ll always lose

 My mantra is: “If you fight with your voice, you’ll always lose.”
 Have fun on the road.
-It’s for making relationships with your fans, but, save some of your energy and your voice for the next show, and the fans who will be there for it.
+It’s great to build relationships with your fans, but save some of your energy and your voice for the next show and the fans who will be there for it.
 Otherwise, you could be one of those singers in an extremely expensive ENT doctor’s office in the middle of a tour and having to cancel shows.

 I can’t say enough about how awful that is for everyone involved.
 Be prepared for the road, and you’ll love every minute of it.
-I know from many years as a touring vocalist, and now as a vocal pre-producer/voice therapist, that you’ll enjoy your shows more, and you’ll continue to grow your fan base.
+I know from many years as a touring vocalist, and now as a vocal pre-producer/voice therapist, that you’ll enjoy your shows more, and you’ll continue to grow your fan base if you do.